torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/schemes/index.md

 draft: false
 tags: ["Algebras", "Schemes", "Algebraic varieties", "Sheaves"]
 categories: ["Algebraic geometry"]
-math: true
+katex: true
 cover:
     image: "images/intersection2.png"
 ---

-The first two posts ([[1]]( {{< ref "/posts/2020/geometric-intuition" >}}),[[2]]( {{< ref "/posts/2020/more-geometric-intuition" >}})) I ever did on this blog - now over a year ago - were posts about algebraic geometry.
+The first two posts ([[1]]({{<ref "/posts/2020/geometric-intuition" >}}),[[2]]({{<ref "/posts/2020/more-geometric-intuition" >}})) I ever did on this blog - now over a year ago - were posts about algebraic geometry.
 In particular we explored the geometric implications of some of the algebraic results I was learning in my commutative algebra class.
-Last summer I also wrote [a post about sheaves]( {{< ref "/posts/2020/sheaves" >}}), and left it off by claiming to soon write about schemes.
+Last summer I also wrote [a post about sheaves]({{<ref "/posts/2020/sheaves" >}}), and left it off by claiming to soon write about schemes.
 If you scroll through the blog we have covered a bunch of different topics, but the blog post on schemes, seems to have fallen through the cracks.
 Today we will rectify this situation.
 I have my algebraic geometry exam this week, so this is both an explainer-post, and a "making sure I understand the course material"-post.
 These types of posts have in fact become common on this blog, but hopefully that is ok.

 The goal of the post is to be able to understand the definition of a scheme.
 So in order to do that we first make a quite extensive recap on algebraic varieties in order to get some motivation and intuition, and then make sure we understand all the components of the definition.
 As we have done before, we start with the definition we want to understand, and then unravel it as we go along.
 So, here it is, the definition of a scheme.